 * The King's internal injury would probably not have been fatal - except, of course, that the crystal that powers all the smaller stones' healing power has been taken.

-* Kida often brings up that Atlantis is in ruins.
-We see for ourselves that the city during the story is pretty much unrecognizable as the preserved safe area that was protected from the wave in the prologue, and even have Milo and Kida's swim to show us just how much of Atlantis is flooded and uninhabitable even inside their safe haven bubble under the sea.
+* Atlantis is in ruins, as Kida often brings up.
+Just compare the preserved safe area that was protected from the wave in the prologue to the city during the remainder of the story.
+Atlantis is still so flooded, Milo and Kida have to swim through uninhabitable parts.
 It begs the question as to why no one tried to repair the buildings.
-Then we learn about the Crystal being the power source of Atlantis.
 It's not a stretch to think that after the Crystal was sealed in the chamber, the power keeping the city functioning weakened to the point where they could no longer operate the technology to make big repairs and were forced to abandon large parts of the city as they flooded or collapsed over the years.

 * When Milo gives his "it's all about money, huh?" chastisement, all of his friends are in the middle of leaving him behind in Atlantis to die with the Atlanteans, and are subsequently convinced to instead do the right thing because of his speech.
-We all see them actively change their minds and walk over to stand with Milo.
+They're seen actively changing their minds and walking over to stand with Milo.
 Except for Sweet.
-As we see only moments later, Sweet has been inside the palace tending to the dying king, not among the other mercenaries even though he had originally been part of their plan.
-The crew was clearly only seconds from driving away before being convinced by Milo, so we can only assume that they fully intended to leave Sweet behind too.
+As seen, only moments later, Sweet has been inside the palace tending to the dying king, not among the other mercenaries even though he had originally been part of their plan.
+The crew was clearly only seconds from driving away before being convinced by Milo, so it can be assumed that they fully intended to leave Sweet behind too.
 Which can only mean that Sweet had a HeelFaceTurn even ''before'' Milo's speech, most likely right when Rourke punched the king and he immediately tried to help him, saying, "This was not part of the plan."
 All it took was hurting one defenseless old man to make him forget all about the countless riches he could have had, his nature as a doctor prevailing over all.
-And that's awesome.
+And that's [[CrowningMomentOfAwesome awesome]].

 [[folder: Fridge Horror ]]